ultravideo/uvgComm/README.md

 ## Current features

 Currently Kvazzup has the following features:
-- Initiating call through *Session Initiation Procol (SIP)* proxy (authentication is not yet supported)
+- Initiating call through *Session Initiation Protocol (SIP)* proxy (authentication is not yet supported)
 - Initiating call peer-to-peer (firewall needs to have an open port 5060 for incoming TCP)
 - Peer-to-peer media delivery with NAT traversal using *Interactive Connectivity Protocol (ICE)*
 - Contacts list